Lower Junior School

 - In the Lower Junior School, afternoon topic work consists of History, Geography, Science and Religious Studies; these subjects reinforce the basic skills

 - Children are introduced to language learning from entry into the school, with French being taught at a basic level

 - Small intimate learning groups promote self-esteem and enquiring minds within a vibrant, exciting learning environment based on the ideal of an extended family community.

 We foster a strong sense of family community and spirit where the priority is to nurture the individual child, ensuring we deliver a flexible bespoke education which meets individual learning styles.
 Small learning groups and the independent school ethos help to promote self-esteem and expression and develop the enquiring mind.
 Individuals are encouraged to succeed, and we share and celebrate these achievements in our weekly celebration assemblies.

 The regular practice of reading books, spellings and learning tables is usually enough for children of this age group.

-We encourage the children to read for pleasure.
+We encourage children to read for pleasure.
 This should not be viewed as a chore or as a competition of marching through the different reading levels.
-All children progress at different times and speeds, this is an age where discovery and imagination is fuelled by enjoyment of reading materials.
+All children progress at different times and speeds,; this is an age where discovery and imagination is fuelled by enjoyment of reading materials.
 Please also encourage your child to look at and read a variety of books, comics and magazines at home alongside their school reading book, as this will help then to appreciate a variety of different texts.